 Living in Mexico will be different than you’re used to.
-No matter where you are coming from, things are likely done differently here than in other countries.
+No matter where you come from, things are likely done differently here than in other countries.

 A good example of this is in real estate and rentals.
 In Mexico, it’s common to see the same house listed at several different prices with different agents and/or on different sites like Propiedades.com, Inmuebles24.com, Facebook Marketplace, or Homie.mx.
-Sometimes the difference in price can be as much as $20,000 MXN or about $1,000 USD difference for the same rental.
+Sometimes, the price difference can be as much as $20,000 MXN or about $1,000 USD difference for the same rental.

 The Fake Rental Agent

 To make matters worse, a lot of expats assume that just because they are dealing with a Canadian or American, they have no risk of being taken advantage of.
 And unfortunately, unscrupulous people come from all countries.

 In fact, there is a big-time scammer in San Miguel de Allende who runs the Expat Resource Center at Stirling Dickenson 12, Colonia San Antonio- they offer its events and annual memberships solely as a way to draw in customers for its real estate and immigration services, as well as tours.

 They also host a weekly brunch on Sundays or Coffee Tuesdays at the Expat Resource Center.
 So, all the newcomers who have no idea are their new prey.

 The scam: she pretends she has permission to rent a place, rents it, collects the money, and it turns out the landlord had no clue she was renting it out.
 What’s worse is the frustration and headache the renter has to go through to find a new rental.
 But now she has a seriously bad first impression about living in Mexico.